Snub trihexagonal tiling

 In geometry, the snub hexagonal tiling (or snub trihexagonal tiling) is a semiregular tiling of the Euclidean plane.
 There are four triangles and one hexagon on each vertex.
 It has Schläfli symbol sr{3,6}.
 The snub tetrahexagonal tiling is a related hyperbolic tiling with Schläfli symbol sr{4,6}.

 Conway calls it a snub hextille, constructed as a snub operation applied to a hexagonal tiling (hextille).

 There are three regular and eight semiregular tilings in the plane.
 This is the only one which does not have a reflection as a symmetry.

 There is only one uniform coloring of a snub trihexagonal tiling.
 (Labeling the colors by numbers, "3.3.3.3.6" gives "11213".)

 Circle packing

-The snub trihexagonal tiling can be used as a circle packing, placing equal diameter circles at the center of every point.
+The snub trihexagonal tiling leads to a circle packing, each vertex becoming the center of a circle of fixed diameter.
 Every circle is in contact with 5 other circles in the packing (kissing number).
 The lattice domain (red rhombus) repeats 6 distinct circles.
 The hexagonal gaps can be filled by exactly one circle, leading to the densest packing from the triangular tiling.